EBregains/blog/src/posts/accesibility-and-web-dev/accesibility-and-web-dev.md

 ---
-title: Accessibility and Web Dev.
+title: Accessibility and Web Dev
 description: A topic I find really interesting and that we all should add to our skills tree.
 date: '2023-05-17'
 categories: